 Connecting to nature to restore ourselves

-Another important part of our NatureHood work is getting people – especially young people – outside and active right where they live.
+Another driver behind the NatureHood program is getting everyone—especially young people—outside and active near to where they live.

 No conversation about the benefits of getting out into nature is complete without mention of mental health.
-Studies show that people not only feel calmer and more relaxed when they’re in nature, but simply being in close proximity to a green space can improve the sense of well-being in urban office workers.
+Studies show that people not only feel calmer and more relaxed when they’re in nature, andt that simply being in close proximity to a green space can improve a sense of well-being in urban office workers.
 Some medical professionals even go so far as to prescribe nature to their patients.
 The NatureHood program and its partners takes this evidence into account as we deliver activities to help young people connect to nearby nature.